Best LinkedIn Outreach Strategy – Guide to One Lead a Day

 The mistake that many sales teams or even recruiters make is not following up.
 Remember, people are busy, and sometimes they might forget to respond.

-We have found that you should follow up between 3 and 4 times.
+We have found that you should follow up using the Fibonacci sequence.

-When it comes to sending a follow-up message, we add more personalization and send a follow-up every 3 days.
+When it comes to sending a follow-up message, we add more personalization.

-We conducted a study with cold email outreach and after analyzing 1 million cold emails this is what we found with regard to follow-ups:
+We conducted a study and this is what we found with regard to follow-ups:

-- The first email got a reply rate of 37.5%.
-Of course, some people got more replies and others less, but if you look at all the replies on average from the stats, it means that the first email brings in about one-third of all your responses.
+• The first message got a reply rate of 37.5%.
+Of course, some people got more replies and others less, but if you look at all the replies on average from the stats, it means that the first message brings in about one-third of all your responses.
 This means if you stop here, you are passing on two-thirds of the replies that you could get.

-- The first follow-up (or your second touch), according to the stats, shows that you will get 31.5% of replies from your first follow-up email that you send out.
+• The first follow-up (or your second touch), according to the stats, shows that you will get 31.5% of replies from your first follow-up message that you send out.

 Why is this data important?